Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level privacy lower bound

 Now we reason about accuracy.
 Let $\dstream = (\dstream[1],\dots,\dstream[2dn])$ be the input stream provided to $\mech$ when $\alg$ is run on dataset $\dset.$ Recall that $\countdistinct(\dstream)[t]$ is the number of distinct elements in stream $\dstream$ at time $t$.
 By construction, for all $j \in [d]$, the $j^{\text{th}}$ marginal $q_j(\dset)$ of the dataset $\dset$ is related to $\countdistinct(\dstream)[(2j-1)n]$ as follows

 Notice that: (1) The coins of $\alg$ are the same as the coins of $\mech$ (since the transformation from $\mech$ to $\alg$ is deterministic).
-(2) The marginals are computed in Step~\ref{step:estimate-marginals} of Algorithm~\ref{alg:CD_item_reduction} using the relationship described by~Equation~(\ref{eq:countdist_obs}).
-(3) The maximum flippancy of the stream constructed in Algorithm~\ref{alg:CD_item_reduction} is at most $2d$, since each item $i\in\univ$ is \sstext{ inserted} and \sstext{ deleted} at most once in each $z^{(j)}$ for $j\in[d]$.
+(2) The marginals are computed in Step~\ref{step:estimate-marginals} of \Alg{CD_item_reduction} using the relationship described by~Equation~(\ref{eq:countdist_obs}).
+(3) The maximum flippancy of the stream constructed in \Alg{CD_item_reduction} is at most $2d$, since each item $i\in\univ$ is inserted and deleted at most once in each $z^{(j)}$ for $j\in[d]$.
 We obtain that $\cA$ inherits its probability of success from $\mech$: